JonnyNova/Rimworld-Toggleable-ShieldBelt/README.md

 ### Localization

 We want to support as many languages as possible.
 If you would like to submit translations please submit them as pull request.

-### Extending

-Please do!
-We designed this to be as modular as possible.
-New shields buildings can be added by extending Building_ShieldBase.
-New shield types are best added as comps similar to Comp_ShieldRadial.
-New handlers should be added by registering a Harmony patch, use ProjectileHandler as a sample.